 Supporting African American Women in Breastfeeding Can Help Increase Health Equity

-Bachelor’s Student, Community and Global Public Health
+Bachelor’s Student in Public Health

 Although exclusive breastfeeding has been linked to numerous health benefits for both moms and babies, 1,2 the US breastfeeding rate is remarkably low compared to other developed nations, ranked 26 globally.3